moliver28/research-handbook/content/job-families/engineering/support-intern.md

 ---
 title: "Support Engineer Intern"
-description: "The core responsibility of a GitLab Support Intern is to learn about how software is built and maintained through the lens of delivering customer results."
+description: "The core responsibility of a GitLab Support Intern is to contribute to how software is built and maintained through the lens of delivering customer results."
 canonical_path: "/job-families/engineering/support-intern/"
 ---